 The graduate PLUS loan program is for students in master's or doctoral degree programs.

-Interest: Currently fixed at 7.9 percent.
+Interest: The interest rate changes every year.
+For the current rate please go here.
 This loan is not subsidized by the federal government.
 Interest is capitalized and accrues while in school.

 Repayment: Begins within 60 days of the final disbursement; there is not a grace period.